 - You’ll have to pay your balance in full each billing cycle (I generally don’t recommend using credit card financing anyway, given how expensive it is)

-- Financing charges is a big source of revenue for credit card companies, and Capital One is largely giving that up
+- Financing charges are a big source of revenue for credit card companies, and Capital One is largely giving that up

-- Amex has been moving away from charge cards and towards credit cards, while Capital One is doing the opposite
+- Amex has been moving away from charge cards and toward credit cards, while Capital One is doing the opposite

 There’s an interesting twist to the Capital One Spark Cash Plus for those looking to earn travel rewards rather than cash back:

 - While the Capital One Spark Cash Plus earns cash back, you can potentially convert Spark Cash Plus cash back into miles

-- If you have the Spark Cash Plus in addition to either the Capital One Venture Rewards Credit Card (review), Capital One Venture Rewards Credit Card (review) (Rates & Fees) or Capital One Spark Miles for Business (review), then each cent can be converted into one Spark mile or one Venture mile (which are the same, the branding is just different)
+- If you have the Spark Cash Plus in addition to the Capital One Venture X Rewards Credit Card (review), Capital One Venture Rewards Credit Card (review) (Rates & Fees) or Capital One Spark Miles for Business (review) (Rates & Fees), then each cent can be converted into one mile

-- Capital One miles can be converted to well over a dozen airline and hotel partners at a 1:1 ratio; because of this functionality, I value Capital One miles at 1.7 cents each
+- Capital One miles can be converted to over a dozen airline and hotel partners at a 1:1 ratio; because of this functionality, I value Capital One miles at 1.7 cents each

 This is a pretty exciting opportunity, since it means that this card gives you some unrivaled flexibility.
-You can earn 2% cash back, or in conjunction with another card, you could earn 2x Spark or Venture miles per dollar spent (which I personally value at a 3.4% return).
+You can earn 2% cash back, or in conjunction with another card, you could earn 2x Capital One miles per dollar spent (which I personally value at a 3.4% return).
 This also applies to the welcome offer, as those rewards can also be converted into Capital One miles.

-My Take On The New Capital One Spark Cash Plus
+Is The Capital One Spark Cash Plus Worth It?

 The Capital One Spark Cash Plus isn’t for everyone: